ruta0/Voat-Client/README.md

 Step 1 - Navigate to your project directory

 ```
-cd {your-project-directory}
+$ cd {your-project-directory}
 ```

 Step 2 - Install project dependencies

 ```
-carthage checkout
+$ carthage checkout
 ```

 Step 3 - [optional]

 It's up to you to manage and update packages from this point onward.
-Just drag and drop them into Embeded Binary if you wish to apply updates.
+Just drag and drop them into Embedded Binary if you wish to apply updates.

 ## Versioning

-I use [agvtool](https://developer.apple.com/library/content/qa/qa1827/_index.html) for versioning.
-Voat iOS is currently running on version 1.0.0
+Voat iOS uses [agvtool](https://developer.apple.com/library/content/qa/qa1827/_index.html) for versioning.
+The latest version is 1.0.0

 ## Authors

-* **rightmeow**
+Voat unofficial client for iOS was originally created by [rightmeow](https://github.com/jinhedev/).

 See also the list of [contributors](CREDITS.md) who helped in this project.

 ## License

-This project is licensed under the Apache License Version 2.0 - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Apache License Version 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Hat tip to anyone who's code was used.